T-Pham/awesome-swift-1/README.md

 * [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) - Lightweight touch visualization library in Swift.
 A single line of code and visualize your touches.
 * [Twinkle](https://github.com/piemonte/Twinkle) - a Swift and easy way to make elements in your iOS app twinkle.
 * [URLEmbeddedView](https://github.com/szk-atmosphere/URLEmbeddedView) - Automatically caches the object that is confirmed the Open Graph Protocol, and displays it as URL embedded card.
+* [UITextField-Navigation](https://github.com/T-Pham/UITextField-Navigation) - UITextField-Navigation adds next, previous and done buttons to the keyboard for your UITextFields.
+Highly customizable!

 #### Alert
 *Libs to display alert, action sheet, notification, popup.* [back to top](#readme)